sonorangirl/wes-bos-courses/mastering-markdown/notes.md

 [f]: http://flow.com

 ## Images
 Very similar to links.
-Put a ! followed by [] and (), the ! specifies it's an image, you put the alt text in the [], and the path to the image in ().
+Put a ! followed by [] and (), the ! specifies it's an image, you put the alt text in the [], and the path to the image in (). <br>
 ![nice picture](http://unsplash.it/500/500?random).

-You can also add a tool tip by adding quoted text after the image in the ()
+You can also add a tool tip by adding quoted text after the image in the ()<br>
 ![succulents](http://unsplash.it/500/500?image=940 "Cool Succulents")

-Also, just like links you can use an additional set of square brackets to refer to an image elsewhere in the document ![bulldog][dog]
+Also, just like links you can use an additional set of square brackets to refer to an image elsewhere in the document <br> ![bulldog][dog]

 To have images link to places, put the whole img syntax in the [] of a link.